Edit Content

 • Keeping your debt-to-income ratio low will ensure that you can manage your debt repayments.
 It will also give you the peace of mind that comes from responsibly managing your finances.
 Moreover, you will be more likely to be approved for credit in the future.

 • Banks and other lenders evaluate how much debt can be accumulated by their clients before they start experiencing financial problems.
-They use this result to analyze loan amounts and interest rates that can be offered to a borrower.
+They use this result to analyse loan amounts and interest rates that can be offered to a borrower.
 Although the recommended DTI varies from lender to lender, it is generally about 36%.
 It’s not just borrowers who will benefit from calculating your debt-to-income ratio.
 It can be a useful way to assess the need to improve your finances before applying for a loan or mortgage.
 When you realize that the ratio is greater than expected, you may choose to lower the loans or raise your salary – or both – to improve the odds of being approved for a personal loan before you apply.

 Warning: Late repayment can cause you serious money problems.
-For more information, go to MONEYADVICESERVICE.ORG.UK
+For more information, go to moneyhelper.org.uk

 Credit subject to status & affordability assessment by Lenders.

-LoanTube is a credit broker and not a lender.
 Think carefully before securing debts against your home.
 Your home may be repossessed if you do not keep up repayments on any debt secured against it.

 Other Resources